ohmycloud/website/rst/manual.rst

 (which is a subtype of ``Exception``).

-Imported exceptions
+导入的异常
 -------------------

 It is possible to raise/catch imported C++ exceptions.
 Types imported using `importcpp` can be raised or caught.
-Exceptions are raised by value and caught by reference.
-Example:
+Exceptions are raised by value and caught by reference. 示例：

 .. code-block:: nim